Residence permit

 Author

-Refugee status is recognised with no set limit as to the length of the status afforded.
-Subsidiary protection is recognised for a limited time period with possibility of extension.
-Usually, the time period ranges from one to five years, based on the individual circumstances of the case.
-In 2021, 17 individuals were granted refugee status out of which 2 were women.
-Subsidiary protection was not granted in 2021.[1]
-In 2022, 43 persons were granted refugee status (4 by the Administrative Court) and 164 were granted subsidiary protection.
-The increase is due to the fact that Ukrainians ineligible for temporary protection are granted subsidiary protection.
-Out of 164 persons who were granted subsidiary protection, 158 were Ukrainian.[2]
+Refugee status is recognised with no set time limit for the protection it affords.
+Subsidiary protection is recognised for a limited time period with the possibility of extension.
+Usually, the time period ranges from one to five years, based on the individual circumstances of the beneficiary.
+In 2023, 74 persons were granted refugee status and 55 were granted subsidiary protection.
+Therefore, 74 permanent residence permits and 55 temporary residence permits were issued to beneficiaries of international protection in 2023.
+Out of 55 persons who were granted subsidiary protection, 52 were Ukrainian.[1]

-Beneficiaries of international protection are afforded their right to residence along with the decision granting them international protection.
-It is expressly stated in the operative part of the decision that they have a right to residence.
-With the help of integration staff of the UOIM, they are then issued with an residence card, usually within five days at the latest.
-The card certifies their residency right and is required to access most rights.
+An individual’s right to residence is expressly stated in the operative part of the decision granting them international protection.[2]
+With the help of integration staff of the UOIM, beneficiaries are then issued a residence card[3], which certifies their residency right and is required to access most rights.
 The procedure is free of charge for beneficiaries.
 The issued card is valid for 10 years.
-It can easily be renewed before expiry.
+In practice, it can easily be renewed before expiry.

-Beneficiaries of subsidiary protection are issued a temporary residence permit that indicates the duration of the status, between one and five years.[3]
-The card for persons with subsidiary protection can also be renewed in case of extension of subsidiary protection.
+Beneficiaries of subsidiary protection are issued a temporary residence permit that indicates the duration of the granted status, which ranges between one and five years.[4]
+The card can also be renewed in case their subsidiary protection is extended.
 Pending the extension procedure, a card with a duration of one year is issued to them.
-If the subsidiary protection is extended it is automatically extended for 2 years in line with the provisions of the IPA.[4]
-After the person’s subsidiary protection is prolonged, they are issued a new residence permit with the same validity as the subsidiary protection.
+In accordance with the IPA, when subsidiary protection is extended, it is so for an automatic duration of two years.[5]
+Individuals whose subsidiary protection is extended are issued a new residence permit with the same validity as the subsidiary protection.

 [4] Article 92(1)-(2) IPA.